Report icon

 One popular plan is “shared” infrastructure where the resources of a single node are used by multiple clients.
 Pricing options include:

-• Unlimited access at a fixed monthly fee regardless of the volume of requests.
+• Custom plans at a fixed monthly fee for higher volume usage

-This option is beneficial for individuals or small-scale projects looking to explore the platform's capabilities or start with limited resources.
+This option is beneficial for both individuals or small-scale projects looking to explore the platform's capabilities or start with limited resources and enterprise teams that need a higher level of control over their subscription.

 Dedicated SOL API